seek-oss/treat/packages/next-treat/README.md

 # 🍬 next-treat

+> Warning: `next-treat` is not yet working with treat v2.

 ## Setup

 To use `treat` in a [Next.js](https://nextjs.org) project, install `next-treat` and add it to your `next.config.js` file like this: